-- You must be signed in to the Tenant Manager using a supported browser. - You must belong to a user group that has the Root Access permission.
+- You must be signed in to the Tenant Manager using a supported web browser. - You must belong to a user group that has the Root Access permission.
+See Tenant management permissions.

-- 1. Select ACCESS MANAGEMENT > Groups. - 2.
-Select the check box for the group you want to duplicate. - 3.
-Select Duplicate group.
+- Select ACCESS MANAGEMENT > Groups. - 2.
+Select the check box for the group you want to duplicate. - Select Duplicate group.
 For additional details on creating a group, see the instructions for creating groups for an S3 tenant or for a Swift tenant. - 4.
 Select the Local group tab to create a local group, or select the Federated group tab to import a group from the previously configured identity source.